 Rabid Bat Confirmed in Aiken County; One Pet Exposure

-COLUMBIA, S.C. —The Department of Health and Environmental Control (DHEC) confirmed that a bat found near Hodges Bay Drive and Buckhar Lane in Aiken, S.C., has tested positive for rabies.
+COLUMBIA, S.C. — The Department of Health and Environmental Control (DHEC) confirmed that a bat found near Valley Drive (Hwy 387) and McCloud Street in Aiken, SC has tested positive for rabies.
 One pet was exposed and will be quarantined as required in the South Carolina Rabies Control Act.

 Please contact DHEC if you know of any possible human or animal exposures.
 Be sure to immediately wash any part of your body that may have come into contact with saliva or neural tissue with plenty of soap and water and seek medical attention.
 Exposure is defined as a bite, scratch, or direct contact with saliva or body fluids from an infected animal.